 - Difficulty getting a good job in the future

 - Difficulty and possible denial in immigration and naturalization proceedings

-Simply put, if you are convicted of robbery, burglary or criminal trespassing, it will potentially be on your criminal background for the rest of your life.
-No matter what the circumstances were in your case, you run the risk of being considered serious criminal offender.
-Therefore, it is critical that you to give your robbery, burglary or criminal trespassing charge the level of importance it deserves.
+Simply put, if you are convicted of robbery, burglary, or criminal trespassing, it will potentially be on your criminal background for the rest of your life.
+No matter what the circumstances were in your case, you run the risk of being considered a serious criminal offender.
+Therefore, it is critical that you give your robbery, burglary, or criminal trespassing charge the level of importance it deserves.

 The Columbus Criminal Defense team takes a two pronged approach to all assault cases.
 First and foremost, you will need a bond.
 Generally, you will be arrested when charged with robbery or burglary.
 If not, the charge(s) will be filed as a warrant and you will have to turn yourself in.
 We will represent you at your initial bond hearing and look to secure a favorable bond and your release from jail.